zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-leading-with-language.markdown

 </style>
 <br>

-In today's fast-paced world, architects have evolved beyond just technical designers.
-They've become **strategic leaders** and **collaborators**, which are essential for tackling the complexities we face and driving real business value.
-This shift calls for a **sophisticated approach to leadership**—one that moves away from the old **"command and control "** mentality.
-Those outdated methods, which worked well in the Industrial Age, don't fit in our modern, knowledge-driven environments, especially within IT.
-Here, architects often need to **lead by influence rather than authority**.
-So, I'd say communication isn't just a nice-to-have skill; it's the cornerstone of effective leadership.
+Architects are no longer only technical designers.
+In modern organizations, they also act as **strategic leaders** and **collaborators**.
+That shift requires a different leadership style, one that moves beyond old **command-and-control** habits.
+In knowledge work, and especially in IT, architects usually lead through **influence rather than authority**.
+Communication is therefore not a secondary skill; it is central to architectural effectiveness.

+Within the logic of this book, language is one of the practical mechanisms through which Grounded Architecture works.
+Architects shape decisions, trust, and collaboration largely through conversation.
+The way they ask questions, frame trade-offs, and invite participation has direct effects on whether architecture becomes a living practice or just a set of documents and opinions.

-A great resource that connects with my experiences is L. David Marquet's **"Leadership is Language."** As a former U.S. Navy Captain, Marquet shows how the **words leaders choose** can dramatically shape their **team culture**, **effectiveness**, and ultimately, success.
-He makes a compelling case that even **small shifts in language** can lead to **big impacts** on team performance and morale.
-This view challenges the traditional views of leadership and offers a **"New Playbook"** for the challenges we face today.
+One resource that aligns strongly with my own experience is L. David Marquet’s **"Leadership is Language."** Marquet shows how the **words leaders choose** shape team culture, effectiveness, and ultimately results.
+His main point is practical: relatively small shifts in language can create large differences in behavior and team performance.

-At the heart of this new playbook is the understanding that the nature of work has fundamentally shifted.
-Leadership in the Industrial Age was all about **maximizing efficiency** and ensuring **compliance** with tasks that were often physical and repetitive.
-In contrast, IT architecture demands a kind of work that is **complex, cognitive, and collaborative**.
-This kind of teamwork thrives on **commitment** rather than just **compliance**; it's about unlocking that extra effort and innovation rather than just meeting the bare minimum.
-I've seen how adhering to outdated language in our leadership practices can hinder creativity and engagement.
-Organizations that fail to evolve their leadership language within architectural teams may struggle to innovate, adapt, and attract top talent.
+At the heart of this argument is a simple observation: the nature of work has changed.
+Industrial-age leadership optimized for **efficiency** and **compliance** in repetitive work.
+IT architecture, by contrast, depends on work that is **complex, cognitive, and collaborative**.
+This kind of work depends far more on **commitment** than on compliance.
+When leaders keep using outdated language patterns, they reduce creativity, ownership, and engagement.

-The principles outlined in **"Leadership is Language"** resonate with my vision of Grounded Architecture.
-Marquet's six leadership **"plays"** give us **practical tools** to enhance communication, encourage deeper thinking, and build more committed teams—all of which help us become more truly **"grounded."** One crucial, yet often unspoken, challenge for IT architects is dealing with the **"power gradient,"** or the perceived **hierarchical distance** between people.
-I've noticed that steep power gradients can stifle creativity, suppress valuable insights, and block open communication, all of which are detrimental to effective architectural practices.
+The principles in **"Leadership is Language"** fit closely with Grounded Architecture.
+Marquet’s six leadership **plays** offer practical tools for improving communication, encouraging deeper thinking, and building stronger commitment.
+They are especially useful for addressing the **power gradient**, the perceived hierarchical distance between people.
+Steep power gradients suppress creativity, hide useful information, and weaken collaboration.

-Navigating these dynamics is part of the job, especially in complex organizational structures.
-If we don't make an effort to address these challenges through thoughtful language and communication, genuine collaboration—one of the key elements of Grounded Architecture—won't thrive.
-Marquet's strategies can help flatten those gradients and encourage more inclusive and effective interactions, which I believe are vital for our success.
+Navigating these dynamics is part of the job.
+If architects do not address them through deliberate language and communication, genuine collaboration will remain fragile.
+Marquet’s strategies help flatten those gradients and make interaction more inclusive and effective.

 ## Setting the Stage: From "Redwork/Bluework" to Effective Action

-Before diving into specific plays, let's take a moment to understand a key concept from Marquet's framework: the difference between **"Redwork"** and **"Bluework."** This distinction is crucial because it helps us recognize the various operational modes within a team and underscores the need for a balance between them to achieve top performance.
+Before looking at the six plays, it helps to understand one of Marquet’s core distinctions: **"Redwork"** versus **"Bluework."** This distinction matters because it highlights two different operating modes that teams need to balance.

-**Redwork** is all about the **"doing" or "execution."** It's the phase where we focus on performance, efficiency, and reducing variability to achieve our goals.
-In the world of IT architecture, this could mean coding a proof-of-concept based on a solid specification, finalizing and documenting an architectural design, or implementing a system according to a detailed plan.
-During Redwork, the spotlight is on execution and meeting those predetermined objectives.
+**Redwork** is the mode of **doing and execution**.
+It emphasizes performance, efficiency, and low variability.
+In IT architecture, that might mean building a proof of concept, finalizing a design, or implementing a plan.

-On the other hand, we have **Bluework**.
-This work represents the **"thinking" or "decision-making"** phase.
-Here, we embrace variability and dive into reflection, planning, strategic problem-solving, and collaboration.
-For IT architects, this is where we shine.
-Think of strategic design sessions, weighing different technological options, evaluating new tech trends, and holding workshops to tackle complex architectural issues.

-Marquet emphasizes the importance of **oscillation** between these two modes.
-Successful teams and their leaders need to be intentional about shifting between periods of Redwork and Bluework.
-Getting stuck in one mode while ignoring the other can lead to problems.
-For instance, excessive Bluework can lead to "analysis paralysis," where we overthink everything, while an overload of Redwork without sufficient Bluework can result in **hasty, poorly thought-out solutions**.
+**Bluework** is the mode of **thinking and decision-making**.
+It includes reflection, planning, strategic problem-solving, and collaboration.
+In architecture, this is the space where teams compare options, evaluate trade-offs, and reason about long-term consequences.

+Marquet emphasizes the need to **oscillate** between these two modes.
+Teams that stay too long in Bluework risk analysis paralysis.
+Teams that stay too long in Redwork risk fast but poorly reasoned execution.

 ![](assets/images/figures/redwork-bluework.png)
 ***Figure 1:** This diagram illustrates the dynamic relationship between "Blue Work" (thinking/deciding) and "Red Work" (doing/executing).
 It highlights the necessity of consciously moving back and forth between these modes to lead more effectively.
 By creating a rhythmic cycle of thinking and doing, teams can pause to reflect, adjust, and act with intention—breaking the habit of defaulting to either execution or analysis.*

-For IT architects, this Redwork/Bluework framework is incredibly relevant.
-Our roles often require significant time spent in Bluework—strategic thinking, careful design, and thorough problem analysis are foundational to sound architecture.
-Yet, the **constant push for quick delivery** in many IT settings can inadvertently trap teams, including architects, in a relentless cycle of Redwork, leaving little room for essential thinking time.
-By identifying the team's current "work mode," architects can tailor their approach and language to either foster deeper thinking or drive effective execution.

-When we fail to manage the balance between Redwork and Bluework, we can easily fall into common traps.
-Symptoms like "analysis paralysis," where teams get bogged down in endless discussions due to excessive Bluework, or "rushed, flawed implementations," which occur from insufficient thinking before jumping into Redwork, are all too familiar.
-Marquet's strategies, like "Control the Clock" to encourage Bluework or "Commit" to shift into Redwork, provide practical tools for navigating these modes effectively.

-Additionally, Marquet advocates for a **democratization of Bluework.** It shouldn't just be the domain of architects or senior leaders; everyone should have a seat at the table.
-This perspective challenges the traditional view that sees architects as the lone "thinkers."
-For a "Grounded Architecture" approach, which champions collaborative networks, architects should actively engage all team members in Bluework activities—be it design sessions or problem-solving workshops.
-This **inclusivity enhances the decision-making process** by bringing in diverse perspectives and fostering a shared sense of ownership among the entire team.

-By adopting this **balanced approach**, we can foster stronger teams and achieve better outcomes.
-So, let's keep the conversation going about how we can implement these ideas in our work environments!
+This framework is highly relevant for architects.
+Sound architecture requires substantial Bluework, but the pressure for rapid delivery can trap teams in Redwork.
+Once architects recognize the current mode, they can use language more deliberately to create either better thinking or better execution.

+If that balance is mismanaged, familiar failure modes appear: endless discussion on one side, rushed implementation on the other.
+Marquet’s plays provide practical ways to navigate between these modes.

+Marquet also argues for a **democratization of Bluework**.
+Thinking should not be reserved for architects or senior leaders.
+In a Grounded Architecture approach, teams should be brought into design discussions and problem-solving work, because broader participation improves both decision quality and ownership.

+Used well, this balance produces stronger teams and better outcomes.

 <br>
 ## The Six Leadership Plays in the Architect's Arena

-David Marquet introduces six powerful "plays" that can help leaders transform their communication and boost their team's performance.
-These strategies represent a fresh approach to leadership, stepping away from the outdated methods of the Industrial Age.
-In Figure 1, you'll see a circular framework that shows how IT Architects can increase their effectiveness.
-By intentionally applying Marquet's six linguistic leadership plays—Control the Clock, Collaborate, Commit, Complete, Improve, and Connect—they can create a more collaborative, innovative, and grounded work environment.
+David Marquet introduces six leadership plays that help leaders improve communication and team performance.
+By applying them intentionally, IT architects can create a more collaborative, adaptive, and grounded working environment.

 ![](assets/images/figures/leadership-six-moves.png)
 ***Figure 2:** David Marquet’s six linguistic leadership plays and their key interdependencies.*